olivierthereaux/recipes/recipes/Hot-Toddy.md

 # Hot Toddy
+by steph

+Few things beat a hot toddy for comfort if you're trying to keep a cold at bay, or just as a winter warmer.

-For one warming, steaming cup of hot toddy:
+For one steaming cup of hot toddy:

 * 125ml of water
 * 2 whole cloves